Know the Threats: Flooding

 - Property insurance does not typically cover flood damage.
 Talk to your insurance provider about your policy and consider if you need additional coverage.
 You may also want to learn about the National Flood Insurance Program.

-- Understand the difference between a flood watch and a flood warning:
+- Understand the difference between a flood watch and a flood warning.
+Learn more below.

 - Six inches of water will reach the bottom of most passenger cars causing loss of control and possible stalling.